protesilaos/my-website/_commentary/2023-01-02re-play-football-introvert.md

 ---

 The following is an excerpt from a recent exchange.
-I am asked about this both because I am introvert and was a football player for many years in a semi-professional capacity.
+I am asked about this both because I am introvert and was a football (soccer) player for many years in a semi-professional capacity.
 The identity of my correspondent remains a secret and this information is shared with their permission.